Tech-Ishaan13/Auto-Judge-Model-ACM/README.md

 - scipy (Sparse matrices)
 - joblib (Model serialization)

-## 🎓 Acknowledgments
+## Acknowledgments

-This project was developed as part of a Machine Learning course assignment.
+This project was developed as part of an open project by ACM, IIT Roorkee.